-Date of report: Bag N lumber: Date Discrepancy discovered: Discovered by: H ospital/EMS Dept making discovery: Have blue Hospital seal?
-YES/N Tracking: NO If yes - Attach seal to report Date bag was logged out: from (hos pital) To (EMS agency) Date Bag tur ned in: to (hospital)endum if additional space needed) Description of the discrepancy : (Attach add endum if additional space needed) Describe efforts to resolve the discrepancy: (Attach addendum if additional space needed) Was the discrepancy satisfactaken: etorily resolve ed?
-If not, what steps are to be Who will be responsible for any raquirad rand orting: Reporting requirements: required repo orting: Was a police report filed?
+(pharmaelst may request a copy of the Di sereputey formy.
+Date of report: Bag Number: Discovered by: Date Discrepancy discovered: Hospital/EMS Dept making discovery: Have blue Hospital seal?
+YES/NO If ye Tracking: es - Attach seal to report Date bag was logged out: g turned in: to (hospital) (EMS Description of the discrepancy.
+(Attach addendum in additional space needed) Describe efforts to resolve the discrepan ncy: (Attach addendum if additional space needed) Was the discrepancy satisfactorily taken: y resolved?
+If not, what steps are t o be reporting: Reporting requirements: Was a DEA report filed?
+Date: By whom? was a DEA report filed?
 Date: By whom?
-Was a DEA report filed?
-Date: By whom?By whom?
-C By: Date: For Drug Bag committee use: Wrong Med stocked Bag logged out with red seal Expired meds found Empty vials/packages found Wrong dose packaged Open pouch found Missing Meds Unsealed bottles found Wrong number packaged Med found in wrong compartment No exp date on tag Wrong med administered Atrovent/Albuterol not labeled Lost or stolen bag Damaged medications Other: Other:
+Required documents submitted to GMVE MSC By: Date: For Drug Bag committee use: Wrong Med stocked Bag logged out with red seal Expired meds found Empty vials/packages found Wrong dose packaged Open pouch found Missing Meds Unsealed bottles found Wrong number packaged Med found in wrong compartment No exp date on tag Wrong med administered Atrovent/Albuterol not labeled Lost or stolen bag Damaged medications Other: Other: